Photo credit: Lauralene | Flickr

-Fore!
 If you love to golf, you'll love Pitt Meadows.
-Both golf course designers and farmers have taken advantage of the rich flood plain soil.
-Where the Pitt and Fraser Rivers meet, golf courses stretch out beside large cranberry and blueberry farms.
-Over one hundred holes of golf, on four scenic courses are clustered near towering mountains and the cool currents of the Pitt River.
+Where the Pitt River and Fraser River meet, golf courses stretch out beside large cranberry and blueberry farms.
+Over one hundred holes of golf, on four scenic courses are clustered near towering mountains and the cool river currents.

-Pitt Meadows is also one of Greater Vancouver's fastest growing eco-tourism recreational areas.
-Why not rent a canoe and explore the immense Pitt Addington Marsh Wildlife Area with its raised bog, marshes, forest and tidal flats.
-Its home to deer, black bear, beaver, and muskrat.
-Grant Narrows Regional Park situated at the south end of Pitt Lake, where it narrows to become the Pitt River, is a great place for hiking and bird watching..
-Pitt Lake, one of North America's largest fresh water tidal lakes, is popular for fishing and boating.
-With your fishing permits in hand, why not try your luck at steelhead trout, pink, coho, spring, and sockeye salmon.
+Pitt Meadows is also one of the region’s fastest-growing eco-tourism recreational areas.
+Rent a canoe and explore the immense Pitt Addington Marsh Wildlife Area with its raised bog, marshes, forest and tidal flats.
+Its home to deer, black bears, beavers, and muskrats.
+Grant Narrows Regional Park, situated at the south end of Pitt Lake, one of North America's largest fresh water tidal lakes, is a great place for hiking and bird watching.
+The lake itself is popular for fishing and boating; with your fishing permits in hand, why not try your luck at steelhead trout, pink, coho, spring, and sockeye salmon.

-The extensive dyke network, put in place to keep flood waters contained, has evolved into a popular recreation resource for avid walkers and cyclists.
-While being well buffered from city noise and car traffic, the dyke network remains surprisingly accessible.
+The extensive dyke network, put in place to contain flood waters, has evolved into a popular recreation resource for avid walkers and cyclists, and connects to trails in neighbouring Maple Ridge.

 For more information, visit Tourism Maple Ridge & Pitt Meadows online, or call 604.460.8300.